 G. Willikers Toy Emporium

 I am a kid at heart, so I am never one to shy away from a cool looking toy place.
-This one was even better than most with its large, controllable train mountain in the back to its arcade pac man machine that you could play.
+This one was even better than most with its massive, controllable train mountain in the back to its arcade Pac Man machine that you could play.
 There were toys, both old and new at this shop, and I would love to come back and spend more time looking up and down its aisles.
 I was also a fan of playing with the marionettes, and there were many different items I would have loved to have picked up to have on my desk at work.

 The Train Museum